-As of March 31, 2009, there was \$424 million of total unrecognized compensation cost related to nonvested share-based compensation arrangements granted under the Plan.
-That cost is expected to be recognized over a period of 11.5 months.
-The total fair value of shares vested during the year ended March 31, 2009, was \$210.
+As of March 31, 2010, there was \$0 of total unrecognized compensation cost related to nonvested share-based compensation arrangements granted under the Plan.
+The total fair value of shares vested during the year ended March 31, 2010 was \$652, and \$80 was forfeited to cover individual tax withholdings.
+The total fair value of shares vested during the year ended March 31, 2009 was \$210, and \$52 was forfeited to cover individual tax withholdings.